tothkiralyistvan/tothkiralyistvan/README.md

-- 👋 || Hello there, I'm Istvan
+- 👋 || Hello there, I'm Istvan.
-- 🤓 || Psychology Ph.D. researcher with over 10 years of research experience, resulting in a total of 86 peer-reviewed scientific articles and 28 conference presentations
+- 🤓 || Psychology Ph.D. researcher with over 10 years of research experience, resulting in a total of 86 peer-reviewed scientific articles and 28 conference presentations.
-- 🔥 || Strong expertise in assessment and multiple innovative variable- and person-centered analytic approaches
+- 🔥 || Strong expertise in assessment and multiple innovative variable- and person-centered analytic approaches.
-- 🖊 || Skilled in the communication of complex statistical methods to diverse audiences
+- 🖊 || Skilled in the communication of complex statistical methods to diverse audiences.
-- ♾ || Work passions revolve around statistics and quantitative psychology
+- ♾ || Work passions revolve around statistics and quantitative psychology.
-- 🦇 || Striving to conducting high-quality research that could make a difference in people's lives
+- 🦇 || Striving to conducting high-quality research that could make a difference in people's lives.

 <!--
 **tothkiralyistvan/tothkiralyistvan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.